 This course introduces potential teacher education students to characteristics and categories of exceptionality they will encounter in a typical classroom.
-Students will become familiar with State and Federal regulations concerning provision of special education and related services (including IDEA- Individuals with Disability Education Act, ADA -Americans with Disabilities Act and NCLB -No Child Left Behind).
+Students will become familiar with State and Federal regulations concerning provision of special education and related services (including IDEA-Individuals with Disability Education Act, ADA-Americans with Disabilities Act and NCLB-No Child Left Behind).
 Learners will examine etiology, characteristics and educational interventions as they relate to the following categories of special education: attention deficit hyperactivity disorder, autism spectrum disorders, communication disorders, intellectual and developmental learning disabilities, orthopedic and health disorders, hearing and visual impairments and educating the gifted and talented.
-This course will also address current issues such as inclusion, transition, assessment and multiculturalism.
-Requires a 20-hour practicum experience.
+This course will also address current issues such as inclusion, transition, assessment, and multiculturalism.
+This course requires a 20 hour field experience.
 (CC & CR-spr)